Choosing a good

 We've rounded up the best, including those that give you training regimes, ones that analyse your stride, and ones that are brimming with running tips.
 The only thing they can't do is put in the hard work for you.

-The common preserve of cyclists, Strava is pretty hot on running as well and a favourite in the Wareable office.
-Using your phone to track your via GPS, it will record all of your vital jogging stats including pace, distance and time.
+Well-loved by cyclists, Strava is pretty hot on running as well and a favourite in the Wareable office.
+Using your phone to track your run via GPS, it will record all of your vital jogging stats including pace, distance and time.

-However, as well as launching an Apple Watch app, the company has also joined forces with Fitbit, so workouts you do with a Fitbit Charge HR, Fitbit Surge and the Fitbit Blaze will appear in your history of logged workouts.
+The company has joined forces with Fitbit, so workouts you do with a Fitbit Charge HR, Fitbit Surge and the Fitbit Blaze will appear in your history of logged workouts.
 Plus, if you do work out with Strava, those workouts will count towards your daily Fitbit goals.

 The list of compatible wearables also includes the Sony SmartWatch 3, Garmin Vivoactive HR, Pebble Time, Moov Now and Microsoft Band 2.
 Polar recently announced that you can integrate data from watches like the Polar M400 into the Strava service as well.

-Taking a more social approach to running, Sports Tracker has recently had a big revamp adding a host of features including a cleaner new look.
+Taking a more social approach to running, Sports Tracker has recently had a big revamp, adding a host of features and a cleaner layout.

 For runners, it's now easy to follow friends and share workout photos that appear in your news feed.
-There's a host of analytics on offer as well with support for heart rate monitors to add in another layer of workout data.
+There's a host of analytics on offer, too, with support for heart rate monitors adding in another potential layer of workout data.

-You can compare data for your favourite routes to see if you're really making progress, set weekly goals, and use the diary mode to help you keep track of sessions, whether that's digging into training hours, heart rate or speed.
+You can compare data from your favourite routes to see if you're really making progress, set weekly goals and use the diary mode to help you keep track of sessions, whether that's digging into training hours, heart rate or speed.

 It's compatible with Android and iOS devices, plus there's now an Apple Watch app to view data from your wrist.